Travelling Abroad with Green Card in 2025 | Complete Guide

 • Advance Parole document (if you are still in the process of obtaining your green card)

-What if I Need a New Green Card?
+What if I need a new Green Card?

-If your passport or green card is lost, stolen, damaged, or destroyed during your trip abroad, you will need to make your way to a U.S. Consulate or Embassy in a country that you are visiting.
+If your passport or green card is lost, stolen, damaged, or destroyed during your trip abroad, you will need to make your way to a U.S. Consulate or Embassy in the country that you are visiting.
 You can ask for a Government Transportation Letter, which should allow you to return to the U.S. and file for a replacement green card.

 You can still travel abroad even if you haven’t yet obtained the physical immigrant visa after approval.
 To do this, you will need to get an I-551 stamp on your passport.
-If you are in the process of removing the conditions from a two-year marriage or investment green card, you will need to have the expired green card with you and documentation showing that you filed to have your conditions removed in a timely manner and you are only waiting on a decision.
+If you are in the process of removing the conditions from a two-year marriage or employment green card, you will need to show that you are waiting on a decision.
+Typically, you will need to have the expired green card and filed documentation (I-751 form).

-How VisaNation Law Group Immigration Attorneys Can Help
+How VisaNation Can Help